 Mix strength training with aerobic exercise.
 Two days per week should be devoted to strength training of the legs and core.
 Focus on exercises that can be done in a chair or on the floor, like a seated leg press, leg curl, leg extension, calf raise, chest press, and seated row.
 Exercises for your core might include abdominal crunches, back extensions, and side planks.
 Any Pilates exercises that do not require standing would work well on these days.
 To do this at home, you might consider purchasing resistance bands and/or a physioball.

 Use a reward system.
 Consider using a visual means to see how much you exercise over time.
-In our family, we put beads in a clear cup for every five minutes of areobic or resistance exercise.
-Since we typically do between 15 and 25 minutes, the kids put three to five beads in per exercise session.
-It is encouraging to see the beads (marbles, pennies, etc.) build up in the cup over time.
-These beads can be traded in for video games, articles of clothing, or whatever reward they want.
+Put a bead, marble or penny in a cup for every five minutes you exercise.
+It is encouraging to see them build up over time.
+For kids, these beads can be traded in for video games, articles of clothing, or whatever reward they want.
 They love it!

 Exercise to tackle insomnia.
 If sleep is an issue, exercising in the late afternoon or early evening is the best time to combat insomnia.

 There is an exercise protocol that has been developed for people with POTS.
 Consult your doctor before trying it.
 It doesn't work for everyone, but has been a godsend for some.
 This protocol gives information about core and leg strengthening exercises, as well as cardiovascular workouts.
 Near the end of the document, calculations for base heart rate and maximum heart rate are shown.
 These are written for teenagers.
 If you need to calculate your own safe heart range ranges for your own age, please visit Calculating your Exercise Heart Rate Zones.